 - Use Color Effectively

 Business intelligence leadership dashboards are an effective way to provide business executives with the vital data driving their business.
 A thoughtfully-designed dashboard, based on design principles and best practices will bring context to that data, tell a story, and help the user find meaning and draw conclusions.
-For modern businesses, there is no greater value than a business intelligence dashboard that makes analysis and decision-making easy, and consequently gives the decision-maker a new level of confidence—something we all could use a little more of in our daily work and personal lives.
+For modern businesses, there is no greater value than a business intelligence dashboard design expert that makes analysis and decision-making easy, and consequently gives the decision-maker a new level of confidence—something we all could use a little more of in our daily work and personal lives.